Let me guess:

-But corporate culture is often, unluckily, antithetic to the values of genuine relationships and friendships.
+But, unluckily, corporate culture is often antithetic to the values of genuine relationships and friendships.

 So take the good stuff from TMI, but avoid that stultifying suit and tie culture.

 Don’t run your Toastmasters club like a business meeting.

-Go instead for passion and, for a place where personal growth overlaps with good humor and great fun.
+Go instead for passion and, for a place where personal growth overlaps with good humor, great fun, and true friendships.

-When it comes to Toastmasters’ clubs atmosphere, friendship always trumps leadership
+When it comes to Toastmasters’ clubs atmosphere, friendship trumps leadership

 A great Toastmasters president also runs efficient meetings.

 Efficient meetings are based on decisions that bring about positive results, and not on long debates and discussions.

-Leave long discussions for coffees and happy hours and don’t use them as surrogates for bonding.
+Leave long discussions for coffees and happy hours: board meetings are not surrogates for bonding.